Trout fishing can be a lot of fun, and a very rewarding pastime, but it can be challenging.

 - Trout fishing is not a race, retrieve slowly.

-- Try to avoid water which others have just fished.
+- Try to avoid water that others have just fished.

 - Fish your feet and cover the shallows.